-The people who will be given priority dates include those in the family-based or employment-based preference categories.
-The initial visa petition would have been filed by either their family member on Form I-130 ("Petition for Alien Relative"), or by an employer on Form I-140 ("Immigrant Petition for Alien Workers") following a successful application for labor certification.
+The people who will be given priority dates, and potentially face a wait, include those in the family-based or employment-based preference categories.
+Their initial visa petition would have been filed by either their family member on Form I-130 ("Petition for Alien Relative"), or by an employer on Form I-140 ("Immigrant Petition for Alien Workers") following a successful application for labor certification.
 Certain highly qualified employees can self-file the Form I-140 petition.

-When your priority date becomes current, you can either apply for adjustment of status if you are already in the United States in legal status or otherwise eligible to use the adjustment of status procedure, or apply for an immigrant visa at an U.S. Embassy or Consulate in your home country.
+Only when your priority date becomes "current" can you take the next step: either apply for adjustment of status if you are already in the United States in legal status or otherwise eligible to use the adjustment of status procedure, or apply for an immigrant visa at an U.S. Embassy or Consulate in your home country.
 Both lead to U.S. permanent residence (a green card), though in the latter case, you do not become a permanent resident until you actually use your immigrant visa to enter the United States.

-The priority date is the date upon which either the U.S. Department of Labor received the labor certification application or U.S. Citizenship and Immigration Services (USCIS) received the completed Form I-130 visa petition or (in the case of self-petitioners) Form I-140.
+The priority date is the date upon which either the U.S. Department of Labor received the labor certification application filed (in most cases) by your U.S. employer; or when U.S. Citizenship and Immigration Services (USCIS) received the completed Form I-130 visa petition filed by your U.S. citizen or permanent resident family member or (in the case of self-petitioners) Form I-140.